I got a lot of questions if it is possible to set the DPI of an exported image or pdf in the Order Viewer.

 Answer: At the moment there is no way to change the DPI, the DPI of an exported image is always 72.

-This workaround should only be used with a maximum canvas size of 5000x5000px, otherwise you may inspect performance issues in some browser!
+This workaround can be used until the release of the new ADMIN Solution and should only be used with a maximum canvas size of 5000x5000px, otherwise you may expect performance issues in some browsers!

 There is however a workaround enabling you to create a high resolution image of the DPI you require.
 I will walk through the different steps and using Photoshop as graphic tool.

 I also found a handy calculator that will help you to calculate the required pixels depending on millimeter and DPI.

 If you want to have an image in A4(210x297mm) format with a DPI of 300 at the end, you need an image that has a dimension of 2480x3508 in pixels.

 I created a simple image with photoshop representing my business card.
 I want to use a 85x55mm image with a DPI of 300 and I would like to have the same image parameters again after exporting it in the order details.

 With the calculator I need pixel dimensions of 1004x650 for that purpose.
 In Photoshop it tells me the same.

 Now I am going to create a new Fancy Product under Fancy Product Designer → Fancy Products and set the width and height for the Product Designer to the same dimension I am using for my image in Photoshop.

 After a customer makes an order, you can receive the ordered product in the order viewer and export it as image or PDF.
 The image will always have a DPI of 72.
 When you open the exported image in Photoshop and open the "Image Size" window, which can be found in the "Image" menu, you will also see that.